dylanbyars/website/pages/resume/Dylan_Byars_Resume.md

 React · TypeScript · Angularjs · Scala · Redux · PostgreSQL · Bootstrap · selenide · git
 ```

-- Developed a web application used to compose and deliver educational content to students via an online learning environment.
+- Developed a web application used to compose and deliver educational content.
+The authoring environment included a user friendly version control system powered by a bespoke graph style database structure.
-- Migrated the client side application from Angularjs to React
+- Incrementally migrated the client side application from Angularjs to React.
-- Wrote and maintained reliable automation tests allowing us to continuously push new features to users with less worry that we'd accidentally broken something.
+- Wrote and maintained reliable automation tests allowing us to continuously deliver new features with confidence.

 ---